 They were looking for someone who was able to consolidate all their debt into one easy payment and refinance the mortgage, says Monzo.
 “We did an analysis and were able to find a lender, Pepper.
 Pepper was able to refinance their mortgage and consolidate two out of the four debts.
 The unsecure debt they still have is very minimal – they can comfortably afford it.
 Plus the surplus that they have will continue to pay off these debts a lot quicker.”

 By refinancing everything into a lower rate, the cash flow is going to be better – even if the home loan might be a bit more, Monzo explains.

 “The benefit for this client is we saved their home and got rid of a lot of their unsecured debt.
 They can afford it and pay it back quicker with monthly surplus.”

-If you’re worried about mortgage stress or have any concerns about your current home loan, speak to a uno expert about your options.
+If you’re worried about mortgage stress or have any concerns about your current home loan, Book in a quick call with our customer care team about your options.